indigo-dc/sqa-baseline/CONTRIBUTING.md

 intended audience are primarily, but not restricted to, stakeholders involved in software development research fields.

 Contributions are in form of issues.
+These can be accompanied by an associated change, done through a pull request.
 There are thematic issues for each type of expected contribution:

 * Typo report